 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Remember, though, that the best way to get rid of any pest is prevention.
+Remember, though, that prevention is the best way to eliminate any pest.
 Keep spiders from entering your home by identifying cracks in floorboards, doors that do not seal, and windows with broken screens.
 Seal these areas to make getting inside more difficult for your would-be arachnid roommates.

-If you have tried all the above and still are not having any luck, it is probably time to call in a New York pest professional.
+If you have tried all the above and still have no luck, it is probably time to call in a New York pest professional.
 You may feel compelled to purchase insecticide and use it yourself, but this job is usually best left to a pro.

-If you are not dealing with an all-out infestation, then killing them as you find them is plenty effective.
-You do not always need a great new way to get rid of them.
+If you are not dealing with an all-out infestation, then killing them as you find them is plenty adequate.
+You do not always need a great new way to eliminate them.
 Most of the time, the bottom of your shoe or a rolled-up newspaper will do the trick.

 Spiders are the stuff of nightmares, and few people enjoy finding them indoors.
 When trying to rid your home of them, the best thing you can do is to make your place uninviting.
-Chemical treatments are usually ineffective against spiders, but you can make it with some care and cleaning, so they will not want to come back.
+Chemical treatments are usually ineffective against spiders, but you can make them with some care and cleaning, so they will not want to return.